lealre/Portfolio/README.md

 ---

-## Rental Properties CRUD Catalog with SQLAlchemy, FastAPI, Streamlit and AWS Deploy
+## Rental Properties CRUD Catalog with SQLAlchemy, FastAPI, Streamlit, and AWS Deploy

 Web application for performing asynchronous CRUD operations on a PostgreSQL database using FastAPI, SQLAlchemy, Pydantic, Streamlit, and Docker.